mindkin/hourfleet/docs/carkit-installation.md

 ## Tap Tap Go LEDs

 Each Tap Tap Go has a single LED used to indicate its state.
-This section

 - **No LED**: Tap Tap is disabled.
 Either the device is not correctly powered, or the car has detected vibrations over the last 5 seconds, such as vibrations from driving down the road.
 - **Red flashing (slow)**: Power is applied.
 The car kit is not yet configured, and is waiting to connect to Hourfleet over the internet, for which it needs cellular coverage.